ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 * Initializing the connection in case of a cold start adds time to the cold start.

 # VPC peering: connect your Lambda Functions with your MongoDB Atlas Cluster
-Wanna know how to set up a VPC peering connection between your AWS VPC and MongoDB Atlas Cluster?
+Want to know how to set up a VPC peering connection between your AWS VPC and MongoDB Atlas Cluster?
 Read on..

 We want to deploy a production grade setup.